CrossRef/event-data-user-guide/event-data-manual.md

 #### Software Name and Version

 Every piece of software that's running as part of Event Data is an Artifact, including all of the Agents.
 An Agent will include a reference to it's currently running version in any Evidence Log records that it produces.
-Note that links will be to a tagged release in a source code repository (Github), therefore don't use the the Artifact Record structure.
+Note that links will be to a tagged release in a source code repository (Github), therefore don't use the Artifact Record structure.

 ### Artifacts in the Evidence Service

-The Evidence Service maintains a list of all of the artifacts.
+The Evidence Service maintains a list of all of the Artifacts.

-You can use the Evidence Service to retrieve the most recent version, or previous versions, of an artifact.
+You can use the Evidence Service to retrieve the most recent version, or previous versions, of an Artifact.

  - To retrieve the current newsfeed list, for example, visit `http://service.eventdata.crossref.org/evidence/artifact/newsfeed-list/current` and you will be directed to the current Artifact Record.
  - To retrieve the list of versions of the newsfeed, and what date they were created, visit `http://service.eventdata.crossref.org/evidence/artifact/newsfeed-list/history` and you will be shown a list of all versions with date stamps.